Skip to content

 8.1.26 All disclosures of personal data to other controllers are managed in accordance with the Data Sharing Policy (controller-to-controller) and the Data Sharing Procedure (controller-to controller).
 The procedure provides for a Data Sharing Agreement in the case of ongoing disclosures.
 Ad-hoc disclosures requested in accordance with the exemptions provided at Schedules 3 and 4 of the Data Protection Act 2018 are processed under the Procedure – ad hoc Data Sharing.

-8.1.27 Azets maintains an Information Security Management Policy (ISMP) which defines specific policies in relation to keeping personal data secure, confidential, available and with integrity.
-The Information Security Management Policy (ISMP) covers matters such as information security policies, human resource security, physical and environmental security, asset management and access control, communications security and cryptology, operations security, secure disposal of end-of-life equipment and business continuity.
+8.1.27 Azets maintains an Information Security Management System (ISMS) which defines specific policies in relation to keeping personal data secure, confidential, available and with integrity.
+The Information Security Management System (ISMS) covers matters such as information security policies, human resource security, physical and environmental security, asset management and access control, communications security and cryptology, operations security, secure disposal of end-of-life equipment and business continuity.

-8.1.28 The Security Director formulates the ISMP and consults the Data Protection Officer in regard to it.
-The Data Protection Officer challenges the ISMP when appropriate and reports any concerns to the Board of Directors.
+8.1.28 The Security Director formulates the ISMS and consults the Data Protection Officer in regard to it.
+The Data Protection Officer challenges the ISMS when appropriate and reports any concerns to the Board of Directors.

 8.1.29 Training and Awareness – Azets ensures that employees and other workers are competent in and understand the data protection responsibilities assigned to them though its Data Protection Training Policy.